WWCR: History

-WWCR is also notable for a December 1997 broadcast by Ted Gunderson which later became the subject of a court case.
+A December 1997 broadcast by Ted Gunderson over WWCR later became the subject of a court case.
 In that case, lawyers for Art Bell claimed that the broadcast had implied he had been charged with child molestation.
 A defamation lawsuit against the station was settled in October 2000 and Art Bell claimed that WWCR had apologized for the incident.
 Ted Gunderson disputes that any apology was ever made and asserts that the case was entirely baseless.
-The majority of the political commentary on the station is of a conservative or ultra-conservative nature with extensive discussion on conspiracy theories.